Small steps on a long journey

 There were nine others at the centre including the couple who look after the place, their two lovely girls and two buddhist nuns.
 As the first non Sri Lankan visitor, I was mindful of making a good impression, a task made easier by the company who were endearing and very kind.
 When we spoke of food and I mentioned missing potatoes and liking curd, potato curry, curd and honey appeared at dinner the following day.
 That was kind and typical of the Sri Lankan hospitality I’ve found.

-The first evening I was asked why I was there, so I tried to explain how the pandemic had sent me more more online, like many others, and how that had effected my concentration and filled my head with stuff that swirls around without settling.
-One of the nuns suggested calming things down by slowly walking the meditation paths whilst paying attention to the sensation of the sand on my feet.
-So I’ve practiced that these past three days.
+The first evening I was asked why I was there, so I tried to explain how, like many others, the pandemic had sent me more online, and how that had effected my concentration and filled my head with stuff that swirls around without ever settling.
+One of the nuns suggested calming things down by slowly walking the meditation paths in the gardens whilst paying attention to the sensation of the sand underfoot.
+So I’ve practised that these past three days.

-She also shared the simile of the six animals an analogy of how mindfulness directed at the body is a way of managing conflicting and competing desires.
+She also shared the Taoist story of the Six animals – good bad who knows, an analogy of how mindfulness directed at the body is a way of managing the busy monkey mind.

-I feel this is a simple but invaluable lesson.
-Though we went on to discuss the illusory nature of reality and self, relativism, the differences between relationships, connections and attachments, karma and kindness, just mindfully putting one foot before the other is surprisingly hard.
+I took that as a simple but invaluable lesson.
+Though we went on to discuss the illusory nature of reality and self, relativism, the differences between relationships, connections and attachments, karma and kindness, I’ll take from her the gift of just putting one foot in front of the other.

 Recent years have delivered more than their fair share of grief and hardship around the world, and it is tempting to feel that things must shortly start to pickup.
-But a final pearl of wisdom from Yala was the Taoist parable of “Good, bad it is all the same” – the futility of striving for what one wants, and lamenting what one gets, when there’s no hope of understanding the implications of either.
-Though it’s hard to have faith in things working out, we’re perhaps better off attending to what’s on the ground rather than what’s out of reach.
+But appreciating the ultimate futility of what one wants and what one gets, when there’s no hope of understanding the implications of either is in some way comforting.
+Though it’s hard to have faith in things working out, we’re perhaps better off attending to what’s under our feet rather than what’s out of reach.

 taoism, srilanka,